soydz/fg360/README.md

 ### Prerequisites
 - Java 21 or higher
 - PostgreSQL database
-- Maven 3.6+ or use included wrapper
+- Gradle 8.x+ or use included wrapper

 ### Installation